Capta1nRaj/mail-passify/README.md

 ### 4. Sign-in Verify:-

 As mentioned above, the user has signed in with their details, and you have redirected them to the sign-in verification page.
-To proceed, use the following functions in the front-end to pass the data to the backend:-
+To proceed, use the following functions in the front-end to pass the data to the Back-End:-

 ```js
 import { getCookie } from 'cookies-next';